frimtec/home-assistant-awning/README.md

 #### Flash ESP32

-Once you've connected all the hardware, we'll get started with the configuration for [ESPHome](https://esphome.io).
+Once you've connected all the hardware, we'll get started with the configuration for [ESPHome][esphome].

 In this repository you will find the file [esphome/frimtec-awning-sensors.yaml][file], which you can copy into the `esphome` folder of your Home Assistant config.